About this issue: The Discovery that Saved a Million Lives-- and Dealing with a Side Effect: Antibiotic Resistance

 Your First Clue: Vocabulary for this issue (above)

 Readings and Practice Activities: (I’ve suggested days for each activity, so you can do a little each day.
 Feel free to do each activity when it’s best for you.)

-A couple of notes about these links:
+A note about these links:

-1. The vocabulary practices
+1. The vocabulary practices Monday and

-Monday and Thursday of the first week and Tuesday and Friday of the second week are pdfs-- right click to download them to yr computer and print from there (or left click to use and online.)
+Thursday of the first week and Tuesday and Friday of the second week are pdfs-- right click to download them to yr computer and print from there (or left click to use and online.)

 (1st Monday) Be A Word Detective: Health Vocabulary Practice-- Types of Germs